twmeggett/ifit_demo/README.md

 -Columns are filterable by entering text into the text inputs below the column name.

--The Data column filters by the displayed value instead of the timestamp by using a custom filter method passed to the component
+-The Data column filters by the displayed data (MM/DD/YYYY) instead of the timestamp by using a custom filter method passed to the component

 ## Searching